 5 Things to Know About the iOS 14 Beta

-The first iOS 14 beta for iPhone is here and in this guide we’ll take you through the most important things to know, right now, about the pre-release version of iOS 14.
+The iOS 14 beta for iPhone is now available and in this guide we’ll take you through the most important things to know, right now, about the pre-release version of iOS 14.

 As expected, Apple confirmed iOS 14 on stage during its WWDC 2020 keynote.
 The new operating system, which replaces iOS 13, is set to launch later this fall.

-That said, you can try out the update’s new features, and performance, on your iPhone ahead of the official release date.
+That said, if you don’t want to wait, you can try out the update’s new features, and performance, on your iPhone well ahead of the official release date.

 Apple’s pushed an early version of iOS 14 to developers.
 The iOS 14 beta gives those enrolled in the company’s developer program (and soon, the public Beta Software Program) the chance to try the operating system before it officially lands on the iPhone.

-The first iOS 14 beta brings many of the features we saw outlined during WWDC including Widgets on the Home Screen, improved Messages, and more.
+The iOS 14 beta brings many of the features we saw outlined during WWDC including Widgets on the Home Screen, improved Messages, and more.

 There are some great reasons to install Apple’s beta software.
 You can try out the operating system’s new features before everyone else and you can help Apple squash bugs before it pushes the final version to millions of customers around the world.
 Of course, there are also some drawbacks.

 Pre-release software typically is plagued with various bugs and performance issues.
-We’re starting to hear about some of the issues on board the first iOS 14 beta and we expect the list to grow as more people jump to it in the days ahead.
+We’re hearing a lot about the issues on board the software and we expect the list to grow as more people jump to the beta in the days ahead.

 With all that in mind, allow us to walk you through the most important things to know about the iOS 14 beta right now.
 We’ll take you through the problems, downgrade, and some of the other key details to keep in mind as we push away from the release.